emackey/glTF-Sample-Models/2.0/AlphaBlendModeTest/README.md

 ![screenshot](screenshot/MissingBorder.png)

 When a texture gets farther from the camera, a process called mipmapping may be used to blend texels (texturemap pixels) together.
 This particular test model has a very thin opaque border adjacent to a lot of transparent texels.
 When mipmapping blends these together, the resulting alpha values can land in the middle someplace.
 Setting a high alpha mask cutoff value can cause these blended texels to be discarded.
-This is not considered a failure for the purpose of this particular test, however, if you see this effect in your own models you may wish to set a lower cutoff value or increase the thickness of the affected area.
+This is not considered a failure for the purpose of this particular test.
+However, if you see this effect in your own models, you may wish to set a lower cutoff value or increase the thickness of the affected area.

 ## Problem: `alphaCutoff` Not Respected